 Unfortunately, some SIP UAs (e.g. the Cisco AS5300/5350 gateway) do not support digest authentication for outgoing calls.
-This means that when the SIP UA receives a 401 - Unauthorized reply from the SIP server it will simply drop the call, as it is unable to proceed with call setup.
-In this case, PortaSIP may be configured to detect that a call is coming from a "digest incapable" SIP UA and perform authorization based on the SIP UA's remote IP.
-The User-Name attribute in the RADIUS authorization request will contain the remote IP address, and, if an account with such an account ID exists in the billing database and this account is allowed to call the dialed destination, the call will be permitted to go through.
+This means that when the SIP UA receives a "401 - Unauthorized" reply from the SIP server, it simply drops the call, as it is unable to proceed with call setup.
+In this case, PortaSIP can be configured so that it does not challenge the SIP UA upon receiving an INVITE.
+Rather, it simply sends an authorization request to PortaBilling, using the SIP UA's remote IP as the identification.
+The User-Name attribute in the RADIUS authorization request will contain the remote IP address.
+If an account with such an ID exists in the billing database, and this account is allowed to call the dialed destination, then the call will be allowed to go through.
+Also, since this scheme leaves no possibility for the remote side to supply a password, PortaSIP will instruct PortaBilling to skip the password check.